 - Chronic illnesses.
 Chronic conditions, including lung diseases such as asthma, diabetes, heart disease, neurological or neurodevelopmental disease, an airway abnormality, and kidney, liver or blood disease, may increase your risk of influenza complications.

 - Pregnancy.
 Pregnant women are more likely to develop influenza complications, particularly in the second and third trimesters.
-Women who are two weeks postpartum are also more likely to develop influenza-related complications.
+Women who are up to two weeks postpartum also are more likely to develop influenza-related complications.

 - Obesity.
 People with a BMI of 40 or more have an increased risk of complications from the flu.